Disley, near Stockport, Cheshire SK12 2NX

 OPENING

-(Please check - dates and times may be liable to change)
+(Please check - dates and times might change)

-to end of October, Friday to Tuesday afternoons.
-Closed Wednesday
+House: End of March to end of October, Friday to Tuesday

 ADMISSION

-Admission to Parkland free to pedestrians, cars pay to enter (free
+Admission to Parkland free to pedestrians, cars pay to enter (currently

 FACILITIES